tipoqueno/UI-Design/README.md

 - [Card Sorting: A Definitive Guide](http://boxesandarrows.com/card-sorting-a-definitive-guide/) - Card sorting is a great, reliable, inexpensive method for finding patterns in how users would expect to find content or functionality.

+#### Design Libs

+- [Design Libs](https://www.designlibs.com/index.html) - Your go-to reference for how to write and use some of the most common design thinking exercises, practices, and methods.

 <sup>[back to table of contents](#user-content-contents)</sup>